Chapter Forty-Three: Good Love for Luna?

 Julius looked aghast.
 "I bloody hope not."

 Luna laughed.
 The silly, irrelevant conversation was just what she needed after her deep thoughts about the future and the end of her attraction to Harry.
 He was the only boy she'd ever had a crush on.
-She'd always assumed she'd not be good enough for him.
-But to realise that she herself didn't want him any more was a bit difficult to accept.
+She'd always assumed she was not good enough for him.
+But to realise that she herself didn't want him was a bit difficult to accept.
 Could she have changed so much and not realised it until this night?

 She'd thought she'd have a chance with Harry when he and Ginny broke up, but now, she could see that their auras had changed even more.
 They didn't suit.
 Not really.
 All she had had were foolish dreams.